Can Circuit Breakers Go Bad? How to Tell if a Circuit Breaker is Bad

 Before you do that, let’s go through the steps to check and make sure your circuit breaker really has gone bad.

-3 Steps for Checking If a Circuit Breaker Has Gone Bad
+How To Tell If a Circuit Breaker is Bad

 If your circuit breaker is sending off sparks, you should call a licensed electrician to look it over.